QUICK ANSWER

 Pass Florida is the Florida-specific one-time purchase option in this comparison.
 Here is what the $39.99 includes:

-- 1,002 application-level questions across all 19 content areas, weighted to match the official DBPR exam distribution and statute-current through HB 913 (Chapter 718 condo reform) and the October 2025 expansion of F.S.
-689.302 (flood disclosure)
+• 1,002 application-level questions across all 19 content areas, weighted to match the official DBPR exam distribution and maintained for current Florida law, disclosure, and brokerage-practice updates

-- All future updates included: question bank revisions, new content for statute changes (the next anticipated DBPR content update cycle is mid-to-late 2026), and feature additions are included at no additional cost for the life of the app
+• All future updates included: question bank revisions, statute and rule updates, and feature additions are included at no additional cost for the life of the app

-- No subscription pressure: no monthly billing, no fake reviews, no copied exam questions, no manufactured discount countdown
+• No subscription pressure: no monthly billing, no copied exam questions, no manufactured discount countdown

 What it does not include: video lessons, live tutoring, instructor-led content, or pre-license course credit.
 This is a practice-question app, not a 63-hour pre-license course.
 If you need concepts re-explained from scratch rather than tested against, pair it with a supplemental course or video resource; we cover the seven major options in the best pre-license course comparison.

-Download Pass Florida for iOS · Download Pass Florida for Android
+Download Pass Florida on the App Store Download Pass Florida on Google Play

 Other one-time purchase options